saedMuhamed/nested-comment-system/README.md

 ________________________________________________________

-In the enviromental Variables

-change Your to the database url
+In the environmental Variables  change You're to the database URL

 DATABASE_KEY= URL